DigitalPublishingToolkit/CriticalMemeReader/md/04introduction.md

 > pro-choice Facebook groups with images of aborted fetuses, raiding
 > subreddits and shitposting cringe compilations of angry feminists and
 > liberals appearing to ‘cancel free speech’.
 Their outreach was far and
-> wide – no corner of the internet was spared. (add page no. in final
+> wide – no corner of the internet was spared.
-> reader)

 If we move, however, out from under the shadow of memes’ dark side, we see that they can too be critical acts of positive political